s-kustm/interview/README.md

 >It is also possible to pass the null character in the URL, which creates a vulnerability known as Null Byte Injection and can lead to security exploits.
 In the URL it is represented by %00.

 Ex- Image with the name hello.gif and can be changed to hello.phpA.gif.
 Try replacing the hex value of A (\x60) with null byte which is (\x00)

+28. Port Knocking : In computer networking, port knocking is a method of externally opening ports on a firewall by generating a connection attempt on a set of prespecified closed ports.